wangyuguan/subspace_MoM_matlab/README.md

 ### Usage:

-A simple example that can be completed in a few hours is available via "simple_example/run_test.m", after installing the following third party packages and downloading the following third party codes and data to "thirdparty/" folder.
+A simple example of reconstrucing a smooth volume that can be completed in a few hours is available via "simple_example/run_test.m", after installing the following third party packages and downloading the following third party codes and data to "thirdparty/" folder.